-- 134. In some cases, a tax charity will split its business income based on its intention to carry out charitable purposes in or outside New Zealand.
-An issue arises as to what a tax charity should do if that intention changes. - 135.
+- 148. In some cases, a tax charity will split its business income based on its intention to carry out charitable purposes in or outside New Zealand.
+An issue arises as to what a tax charity should do if that intention changes. - 149.
 For example, the Commissioner understands it is common for a tax charity to accumulate money with the intention of directing that money towards charitable purposes in the future.
-The reason for accumulating money varies; for example, it may be to: - build up money to carry out a large project; - establish a pool of money that the tax charity will use to make donations or grants in the future; or - re-invest into the business so the tax charity potentially has more money available to carry out its charitable purposes in the future. - 136.
-The High Court in CIR v Dick recognised that the retention of funds is a complicating factor when a charity's method for splitting its business income between charitable purposes in and outside New Zealand is based on the charity's historical application of its funds (see the discussion of that decision at [117]).
-The High Court states that if the charity made an apportionment based on the historical distribution pattern, but applied the trust funds in the future for purposes outside New Zealand, an apportionment would be justified to take that changed position into account.
-This could be apportionment of either current income or "(to the extent possible) the reopening of returns and apportionment of past business income". - 137.
-A question arises as to the circumstances in which a change of intention would require a prior period return to be re-opened (or if the tax charity did not file a return in the prior period, would require it to file a return). - 138.
-The Commissioner's view is that a change of intention does not necessarily mean a split of business income in a prior period is no longer "reasonable".
-Where a tax charity treats some or all of its business income as exempt on the basis of its intention to carry out charitable purposes in New Zealand and this intention changes, the
+The reason for accumulating money varies; for example, it may be to: - build up money to carry out a large project; - establish a pool of money that the tax charity will use to make donations or grants in the future; or - re-invest into the business so the tax charity potentially has more money available to carry out its charitable purposes in the future. - 150.
+The High Court in CIR v Dick recognised that the retention of funds is a complicating factor when a charity's method for splitting its business income between charitable purposes in and outside New Zealand is based on the charity's historical application of its funds (see the discussion of that decision at [127]).
+The High Court states that if the charity made an apportionment based on the historical distribution pattern but applied the trust funds in the future for purposes outside New Zealand, an apportionment would be justified to take that changed position into account.
+This could be apportionment of either current income or "(to the extent possible) the reopening of returns and apportionment of past business income". - 151.
+A question arises as to the circumstances in which a change of intention would require a prior period return to be re-opened (or if the tax charity did not file a return in the prior period, would require it to file a return). - 152.
+A tax charity has the burden of proving that its split of business income in the relevant annual period is reasonable.
+If the split of business income is not reasonable the split